ionic-team/ionic-docs/src/pages/vue/troubleshooting.md

 [Vue warn]: Failed to resolve component: ion-button
 ```

 If you see this warning, then it is likely you did not import your component from `@ionic/vue`.
-By default, all Ionic Vue components are locally registered meaning you need to import them each time you want to use them.
+By default, all Ionic Vue components are locally registered, meaning you need to import them each time you want to use them.

-Without importing the component, you will only get the underlying Web Component, meaning Vue-specific features such as `v-model` will not work.
+Without importing the component, you will only get the underlying Web Component, and Vue-specific features such as `v-model` will not work.

 To resolve this issue, you need to import the component from `@ionic/vue` and provide it to your Vue component: